robotic-vision-lab/CitDet-A-Benchmark-Dataset-For-Citrus-Fruit-Detection/README.md

 ### Training, Evaluation, and Visualization

-To train a network on CitDet first [download](https://dataverse.tdl.org/dataset.xhtml?persistentId=doi:10.18738/T8/QFVHQ5&version=DRAFT) the dataset.
+To train a network on CitDet, first [download](https://dataverse.tdl.org/dataset.xhtml?persistentId=doi:10.18738/T8/QFVHQ5&version=DRAFT) the dataset.
 The notebook ```train_eval_visualize.py``` includes example code for training, evaluating, and visualizing the predictions of a detection model.